ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 #### DNSlink
 Whenever a change to content within IPFS occurs, IPFS creates a new `contentID`.
 Many applications require access to the latest version of a file or website, but will not know the exact `contentID` for that latest version.
-The InterPlanetary Name Service (IPNS) allows a version-independent name (e.g., human-readable name) to resolve into the current version's IPFS `contentID`.
+The InterPlanetary Name Service (IPNS) allows a version-independent IPNS name (`ipnsName`) to resolve into the current version's IPFS `contentID`.
+Generally the version-independent `ipsnName` contains a human-unfriendly hash.
+When a gateway processes a request in the form `https://{gatewayURL}/ipns/{ipnsName}/{optional path}`, the gateway employs IPNS to obtain the current version `contentID` and then fetches (for a HTTP(S) GET request) the corresponding content.

+But the `ipnsName` may instead refer to a domain in the usual form of `domainName.tld`.

-DNSLink resolution occurs when the `ipnsName` corresponds to a domain; i.e., of form `domainName.tld`.
+DNSLink resolution occurs when the gateway recognizes an `ipnsName` contains `domainName.tld`.
-For example, the URL `https://libp2p.io` returns the current version of that website — a site stored in IPFS.
+For example, the URL `https://libp2p.io` returns the current version of that website — a site stored in IPFS — as follows.
 The gateway receives a request in the form:
 ```
 https://{gateway URL}/ipns/{domainName.tld}/{optional path}